auroraviewer/AURORA_viewer/README.md

 patch-wise and iStar gene expression predictions.

 ## Input File:
-You can download the following input files from XXX:
+You can download the following input files from [HuggingFace](https://huggingface.co/datasets/AURORAData/prediction_plots):

 - **{name of dataset}.png** - The H&E image of the sample